MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-release-notes-1904.md

 - Improvements to idempotency of infrastructure backup action plan.

 <!--Bug/Task 3139609 -->
-- Improvements to Azure Stack log collection , which reduces the time it takes to retrieve the bundle of logs.
-You will see that the **Get-AzureStackLog** cmdlet will no longer generate default logs for the OEM role.
-You will need to execute the **Invoke-AzureStackOnDemandLog** cmdlet specifying the role to retrieve the OEM logs.
-For more information , see [Azure Stack diagnostics]
+- Improvements to Azure Stack log collection.
+These improvements reduce the time it takes to retrieve the set of logs.
+Also, you can see that the **Get-AzureStackLog** cmdlet no longer generates default logs for the OEM role.
+You must execute the **Invoke-AzureStackOnDemandLog** cmdlet, specifying the role to retrieve the OEM logs.
+For more information , see [Azure Stack diagnostics](azure-stack-diagnostics.md).

 ### Changes